-On February 21, 2017, the Compensation Committee approved the grant of performance share awards to its executive officers pursuant to the NOW Inc. Long-Term Incentive Plan, as follows:
+On February 20, 2018, the Compensation Committee approved the grant of performance share awards to its executive officers pursuant to the NOW Inc. Long-Term Incentive Plan, as follows:

+Performance Awards

-Name Performance Awards ( Target # of Shares)
+Name (Target # of Shares)

-Name Robert Workman 38,065
+Robert Workman 76,220

+David Cherechinsky 21,087

-Daniel Molinaro 11,051
+Daniel Molinaro 21,087

-Raymond Chang 8,595
+Raymond Chang 15,879

-David Cherechinsky 4,912
+Mark Johnson 8,003

 The performance share awards can be earned by the executives only by performance against established goals and vest three years from the grant date.
-The performance share awards are divided into three equal, independent parts that are subject to three separate performance metrics: 33 1/3% with a TSR (total shareholder return) goal, 33 1/3% with an EBITDA.
+The performance share awards are divided into three equal, independent parts that are subject to three separate performance metrics: 33 1/3% with a TSR (total shareholder return) goal, 33 1/3% with an EBITDA goal, and 33 1/3% with a working capital as a percentage of revenue goal (working capital).
+With respect to the EBITDA performance metric, the Compensation Committee approved increasing the EBITDA performance metrics to 2%, 2.5% and 4.5% for the minimum, target and maximum levels, respectively.
+With respect to the working capital metric, the Compensation Committee also approved increasing the working capital metrics to 30%, 25% and 20% for the minimum, target and maximum levels, respectively.